mannduuu07-png/ecommerce-funnel-analysis/README.md

 ### ✅ Payment System is Not the Problem
 - Payment success rate: **95.7%** (stable across regions and devices)
 - Minimal gap between new vs returning users (0.04%p)
-- **Insight:** Failure drivers are operational, not user-segment-specific
+- **Insight:** The primary revenue leakage appears to be behavioral rather than payment-system- or segment-specific.

 ### 🚨 Cart Abandonment is the Primary Revenue Leak
 - Of 42,621 non-converting sessions, **15.3% dropped off at ADD_TO_CART**
-- These users demonstrated strong purchase intent but abandoned before checkout
+- These sessions reached the cart stage but did not proceed to a completed transaction
 - **Insight:** This is the highest-impact intervention point

 ### ⚠️ Dataset Limitation Identified